| Media images of working mothers

 reinforce a cultural schema

 that is consistent with lower mothers' labor force participation.
+This schema bridges earlier narratives about working mothers:

 it incorporates themes of choice and gender equality from feminism and child-centric themes of 1950s traditionalism -- what